-The blood in the semen (also called hemospermia or hematospermia) means that at some point of the genital tract (starting from the testicle until the seminal vesicles, through a small tube called vas deferens), a capillary blood vessel broke and the bleed mixed up with sperms.
+The blood in semen (also called hemospermia or hematospermia) means that at some point in the genital tract (from the testicle until the seminal vesicles, through a small tube called vas deferens), a capillary blood vessel broke and the bleed mixed up with sperms.
 The semen is usually pinkish, dark red or brown depending on the intensity and the bleeding time (fresh, recent or relatively old).
 The bloody semen does not affect a woman or your fertility, and often it comes without pain.

-In many cases, we cannot determine the exact reason for blood in the semen.
-Generally, it is not serious, especially in 40 or younger.
+We cannot determine the exact reason for blood in the semen in many cases.
+Generally, it is not severe, especially in 40 or younger.
 Most of the time this sign is benign and rarely it is a symptom of malignancy like prostate cancer.

-However, in older people who have repeated episodes of hemospermia, having additional urinary and ejaculatory symptoms (mainly pain), or are at risk for cancer, bleeding disorders, or other conditions, a correct diagnosis should be made.
+However, a correct diagnosis should be made in older people who have repeated episodes of blood in semen, have additional urinary and ejaculatory symptoms (mainly pain), or are at risk for cancer, bleeding disorders, or other conditions.

 Infection/inflammation is the leading cause of blood in semen.
 Any point in the genital tract can be the source of bleeding:

-The treatment depends on the underlying cause of hematospermia.
+The treatment depends on the underlying cause of blood in semen.

 In most cases, the treatment is conservative and ranges from “wait and see” to antibiotics and anti-inflammatory medicine.